isomerpages/mom-rcfw/_activities/Upcoming Activities/ASEAN Future of Work Conference 2022, 12 May 2022.md

 ---
 ![ASEAN Future of Work Conference 2022](/images/ASEAN%20FOW%20Conference%202022/asean%20fow%202022%20conference%20banner.png)

-#### We have exciting news!
-Our ASEAN Future of Work Conference is back this year.
+### Have you registered to attend our ASEAN Future of Work Conference?

 The theme of this year's Conference is "**Navigating Labour Market Recovery: A Balancing Act for Businesses, Workers and Governments**".